interclip/interclip/README.md

 Clipping is easy.
 Just click on the magnifying glass and paste in your link!
 ![how-to](https://github.com/filiptronicek/Interclip/raw/master/img/interclip-home.gif)

-Then press enter and through the magic of code here is the code to your link!
+Then press Enter and through the magic of code here is the code to your link!

 ## To-dos:
-* SoundClound embed
+* SoundCloud embed
 * PasteBin Embed
-* fix text-overflow with long urls on [new.php](https://github.com/filiptronicek/Interclip/blob/master/new.php)
+* fix text-overflow with long URLs on new.php